Table of Contents

 A hardware failure can also cause servers to crash

-In a world dominated by software, it’s easy to overlook the value of the hardware.
-Data centres, usually where servers are stored, must ensure that their systems and infrastructure are up-to-date and operating correctly.
+In a world dominated by software, it’s easy to overlook the value of hardware.
+Data centers, usually where servers are stored, must ensure that their systems and infrastructure are up-to-date and operating correctly.
 The program would not be able to run without working hardware.

 Hardware problems are impossible to avoid in many situations.
 Consider your automobile.
 Occasionally, the vehicle will break down.
 You didn’t do anything wrong; all of the components were tested and found to be in good working order; however, something went wrong, and the car broke down.
 Perhaps a rock got stuck in the exhaust.
 Maybe a belt snapped at an inopportune moment.